bhanubokkasam/devops-interview-questions/README.md

 # DevOps Interview Questions
+⭐ If you find this helpful, please star the repository! ⭐

 Devops interview questions from basic to advance.
 Please create PRs if you wanna add new or update existing questions.

 ![AWS](assets/interview_questions.png)